andreif/highflux.heroku.com/notes/2011-09-01-Trying-out-a-file-based-blog.md

 BTW, I plan to update the notes using the embedded editor at GitHub and automatically deploy at fluxflex.com.
 Let's see how it will work.

+### Updates:

+ - fluxflex requires another dir structure, which seems compatible with heroku
+ - I feel that quite soon GitHub will allow not only edit files but also rename and create new ones.

+### Todo:

+ - change structure to deploy to fluxflex
+ -

 Example of code highlighting:

 ```ruby